latchbio/latch/docs/source/basics/defining_environment.md

 <br />

 ### Conda Environment
-A conda python environment, indicated by a `environment.yml` or an `environment.yaml` file, will be used to create an isolated python environment in which all shell commands execute.
-Any subprocess run with `shell=True` will have access to the binaries and packages defined in the environment file.
+A conda environment, indicated by a `environment.yml` or an `environment.yaml` file, will be used to create an python environment used by the task by default.
+If both files are present, the `environment.yml` file will be used.
 Miniconda is installed into the workflow environment as the conda manager.

 <details>
 <summary>Example File</summary>